romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Where can you specify the CodeQL queries to run in a GitHub Actions workflow?
+Q: Where can you specify the CodeQL queries to run in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **In the queries input parameter of the github/codeql-action/init action**